matlen67/ansluta-control/README.md

 ## Get the Ansluta address bytes from your remote
 - start Arduion ide, load project files
-- edit ansluta.ino -> set your SSID and Wlankey at row 40, 41
+- edit ansluta.ino -> set your SSID and Wlankey at row 64, 65
 - write project to nodeMCU
 - determine your nodeMCU IP and connect browser. example: **192.168.178.130/ansluta/getAddress**
 - press button on original remote
 - note your AddressBytes
-- edit ansluta.ino -> set your AddressByteA and AddressByteB at row 54, 55
+- edit ansluta.ino ->
+  -set your AddressByteA and AddressByteB at row 86, 86 -turn on mqtt (if required) and configure it at row  34, 49, 50, 51 -turn on push-button support (if required) at row 35, 38
 - write project to nodeMCU